-TL;DR: Cigna Healthcare modified MM 0530, its nucleic acid pathogen testing coverage policy, with an effective date of February 14, 2026.
-If your team bills any of the 72 CPT codes covered under this policy — from STD panels to respiratory pathogen arrays to CNS pathogen detection — review your documentation criteria now.
+Cigna modified MM 0530 — its nucleic acid pathogen testing coverage policy — effective February 14, 2026.
+If your team bills any of the 72 CPT codes under this policy, your documentation and medical necessity criteria need to be current now.

 Quick-Reference Table